AstroScheduller/astroscheduller-docs/source/tutorials-docs/getting-started.md

 #### Using PyPI

-The AstroScheduller Package is available on PyPI.
+The most recent stable version of  AstroScheduller Package is available on PyPI.
 Using the following command to install the package and the required packages will automatically installed:

 ```bash
 pip install AstroScheduller